Home

 Children of Harry and Flo Denmead

 Bill Denmead, who also took up carpentry, married Esta Jean nee Adcock (1910 - 2010, aged 99 3/4 years) and they had four children.
 Bill and his father worked together during the depression years restoring old houses, mainly in West Geelong.
 Later, Bill Denmead worked mainly for the firm J. C Taylor and sons, on large building projects most of his working life.
 Bill later built a house at and moved to 91 Skene Street, Newtown, across the road from his parents, on the site of two older houses.
 Skene St was once the main route to the Ballarat goldfields.
-A grocer store was located just next to Bill's house, then Park St. and the Gold Diggers Arms Hotel.
+A grocery store was located just next to Bill's house, then Park St, and the Gold Diggers Arms Hotel.

-Page created 1 November 2012, updated 18 July 2020.
-Copyright © 2021 Andrew Warland. (andrewwarland(at)gmail.com)
+Page created 1 November 2012, updated 28 May 2025 (additional details).
+Copyright © Andrew Warland. (andrewwarland(at)gmail.com)